-Ecotourism in Buturi/Tanzania: A voyage of discovery.
-Ecotourism in Buturi, Rorya District, Mara Region is almost zero.
-However, although Buturi is remote and isolated, it can be easily accessed, either direct via a flight from London to Dar-es-Salaam, or via Nairobi.
+Ecotourism in Buturi/Lake Victoria- A Voyage of Discovery: Ecotourism in Buturi, Rorya District, Mara Region is almost non-existent.
+However, although Buturi is remote and isolated, it can be easily accessed via a flight from London to Dar-es-Salaam or via Nairobi.
 Buturi is only 22 miles from the Kenyan/Tanzanian border.
-Buturi is set in the middle of an area of outstanding natural beauty that stretches for more than 300 kilometres and is incredibly rich in diverse and unique natural phenomena.
-The geology and geomorphology of Buturi mountain and Lake Victoria are simply breath-taking, with many formations of beautiful, granular igneous plutonic rock and stone that are millions of years old.
-The rock formations common to the area known as the Rock Zone, (normally associated with Mwanza on Lake Victoria) are also to be found in the whole area between Buturi and Mwanza.
+Buturi is set in the middle of an area of outstanding natural beauty that stretches for more than 300km and is incredibly rich in diverse and unique natural phenomena.
+The geology and geomorphology of Buturi mountain and Lake Victoria are simply breathtaking, with so many formations of beautiful, granular igneous plutonic rock and stone that are millions of years old.
+The rock formations common to the area known as the Rock Zone (normally associated with Mwanza on Lake Victoria) are also to be found in the whole area between Buturi and Mwanza.

 The Amboni caves are also close enough to Buturi for a visit to be practical.
 With its widely varying geological structure and multiple rivers and estuaries, Tanzania offers ideal habitats to a vast and widely varied range of birds, mammals, amphibians, reptiles, insects and plants.
-The plant life, in particular, merits especial study in a world where water shortages are becoming common-place.
+The plant life in particular merits special study in a world where water shortages are becoming increasingly common place.
 Most indigenous plants are geared towards optimising scarce water resources, with trees such as the neem tree, the baobab tree and the maringa tree being of particular interest.
-The Tanzanian national check list of birds covers 1,100 species and is the third highest in Africa, constituting 10% of the world avian population.
-Bird-watching is therefore good throughout the year, with the prime season being September-April, when resident populations are boosted by European migrants over-wintering in Africa.
+The Tanzanian national check list of birds covers 1100 species and is the 3rd highest in Africa, constituting 10% of the world avian population.
+Bird-watching is therefore good throughout the year, with the prime season being September-April when resident populations are boosted by European migrants over-wintering in Africa.

-Tanzania contains some of the most important palaeoanthropological sites in the world including the Olduvai Gorge.
-It was here that Louis and Mary Leakey discovered the hominid fossils later examined by Sir David Attenborough in his “Life of Mammals” series.
-With more than 120 different ethnic groups, Tanzania has a vast and rich cultural diversity, providing opportunities to study and encounter the indigenous tribes.
-This is key to the development of ecotourism in Buturi/Tanzania.
+Tanzania contains some of the most important paleoanthropological sites in the world including the Olduvai Gorge.
+It was here that Louis and Mary Leakey discovered the hominid fossils examined by Sir David Attenborough in his ‘Life of Mammals’ series.
+With more than 120 different ethnic groups, Tanzania has a vast and rich cultural diversity providing opportunities to study and encounter the indigenous tribes.
+This is key to development of ecotourism in Buturi/Tanzania.

 Is a form of tourism focussed primarily on visiting relatively undisturbed natural areas.
 It is generally considered a small scale alternative to mainstream tourism and has at its heart the ethos of creating as little impact as possible on the local environment.
 Generally, the purpose behind ecotourism is to not only educate the traveller but also to provide funds which will directly benefit and empower local communities and environment, and to foster respect for different cultures and for human rights.
 Ecotourism is a socially responsible form of travel and usually has local flora, fauna and cultural heritage as its main attractions with the aim to encourage a lasting appreciation of our natural habitats and cultural diversity.